ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 sidebar_label: Create User Wallet
 ---

-## Creating a User Wallet
-1. Owner/Device key is created on the user's mobile device.
-The OST Wallet SDK uses standard web3 libraries to generate the public-private key pairs on the device.
+1. Owner/device key is created on the user's mobile device.
+The OST Wallet SDK uses standard web3 libraries to generate the public-private key pairs on the device
-2. The private key in each pair is encrypted and stored on the device.
+2. The private key in each pair is encrypted and stored on device.
 A **MultiSig** contract is deployed on the blockchain.
-The public addresses from device keys generated on the user's devices are set as owners for the **MultiSig**.
+The public addresses from device keys generated on the user's device(s) are set as owners for the **MultiSig**.
 3. A **TokenHolder** contract is deployed on the blockchain.
 The **MultiSig** controls the **TokenHolder** contract, as its owner.
-4. The sessionKey is created on the user's mobile device and is authorized by device key in **TokenHolder**.
+4. A sessionKey is created on the user's device and is authorized by device key in **TokenHolder**
-5. Whenever a user does an action which triggers a token transfer a message signed by an authorized sessionKey is sent from the user's device to the user's  **TokenHolder** contract.
+5. Whenever a user does an action which triggers a token transfer a message signed by an authorized sessionKey is sent from the user's device to the user's **TokenHolder** contract
-6. The  **TokenHolder** contract verifies that the request is initiated by an authorized sessionKey and executes the transfer.
+6. The **TokenHolder** contract verifies that the request is initiated by an authorized sessionKey and executes the transfer

 ## Creating a user's Brand Token wallet on the blockchain
 It is a 3 step process.
-[OST Wallet SDK](/platform/docs/wallet/sdk/) provides a number of functions called as workflows
+[OST Wallet SDK](/platform/docs/wallet/sdk/) provides a number of functions called as workflows.

 ### Step 1: init
-Calling `init` function of wallet SDK will initialize the SDK.
+Calling `init` function of wallet SDK will initialize the SDK

 ### Step 2: setupDevice
-Calling `setupDevice` will Generating public-private key pairs
+Calling `setupDevice` will Generating public-private key pairs.
 The ephemeral sessionKeys and owner keys are created on the user's mobile device.
-The OST Wallet SDK uses standard web3 libraries to generate the public-private key pairs on the device.
-The private key in each pair is stored on the device and encrypted with secure enclave (or the equivalent in Android devices).

 ### Step 3: activateUser
 calling `activateUser ` function of wallet SDK will deploy smart contracts.
-Once the contract deployment is complete the `user` is `activated` and can perform transactions
+Once the contract deployment is complete the `user` is `activated` and can perform transactions.

 <hr>